Transportation Network Analysis with Graph Theory

 You can find different types of clusters

-• Type 1: stores are all interconnected that usually represent a single route (good to group several stores in one route)
+• Type 1: stores are all interconnected and usually represent a single route (it is good to group several stores in one route)

 • Type 3: 1 store is connected to all the other stores